plenprojectcompany/pxt-PLENbit_full/README.md

 ## PLEN:bit full

-PLEN:bit full is a full-size robot of PLEN:bit, which is a small humanoid robot with movable arms and legs.
+PLEN:bit full is a full-sized robot of PLEN:bit, which is a small humanoid robot with movable arms and legs.
 Anyone can easily use PLEN:bit series through programing and onboard sensors.

 Please refer to this page about PLEN:bit series https://plen.jp/plenbit/#manual